jenkins-x/jx-docs/content/developing/git.md

 If you wish to use a different git provider for your environments then when you install Jenkins X add the `--no-default-environments` argument on [jx create cluster](/commands/jx_create_cluster/) or [jx install](/commands/jx_install/)

+{{% note %}}
+NOTE: All of the Git Providers mentioned here are supported if you are using Jenkins Static Masters.
+However, if you are using Jenkins X Serverless with Tekton, only GitHub is supported.
+This means that all other Git Providers including GitHub Enterprise are not currently supported due to how Prow communicates with the APIs.

+{{% /note %}}

 e.g. to [create a new cluster](/getting-started/create-cluster/)

 ```